WE ARE OPEN !!

-- Our dormitory accommodation has been split up so all bedrooms are less than 30 beds.
+- Our dormitory accommodation has been split up so all bedrooms are less than the required beds.
 There is no area quotient restriction on sleeping areas.
 You must not move between bedrooms and use the same bunk for the duration of your camp.

 - We can have full capacity with the following restrictions.
 Note that any of these restrictions can be accommodated by using other indoor spaces as an overflow or moving outside.
 For example; dining in the Rec Hall or outside.